JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 #### Part 1)

 **Where is the origin placed in the on-screen coordinate system?**
-The origin is placed in the middle of the screen.
+Middle of the screen.

 **Which direction are the X and Y axes pointing in the on-screen coordinate system?**
-X-axis: Left to right
+*X-axis*: Left to right
-Y-axis: Bottom to top
+*Y-axis*: Bottom to top

 **The triangle color is controlled from the fragment shader.
 Would it be possible to control it from the main program?
 How?**
 You can use the uniform modifier if a single color is going to be used by the model.